 ANCEI | CRYPTOCURRENCY TAXATION IN ANDORRA

-CRYPTOCURRENCY AND THE SPANISH TAX AUTHORITIES
+CRYPTOCURRENCY AND THE TAX AUTHORITIES

-It’s important to Know that unless you live in a country where gains from holding or exchanging cryptocurrencies are not taxed at all, you will have to record your cryptocurrencies, as well as find out how to pay taxes for them correctly, before the next tax season.
+It’s important to know that unless you live in a country where gains from holding or exchanging cryptocurrencies are not taxed at all, you will have to record your cryptocurrencies, as well as find out how to pay taxes for them correctly, before the next tax season.
 Therefore, if you own bitcoins or any other cryptoactive, you should know the regulation that cryptocurrencies must be subject to in your country, since, probably, you should be paying taxes on your accumulated income or you could be falling into a crime of tax evasion, among others.
 In Spain, for example, the sale of cryptocurrencies can be understood as the sale of currencies or stocks.
-Therefore, if you are spanish , and subject your (capital) gains to such taxation, you will be paying considerably more than anyone else in the world.
+Therefore, if you are spanish or french, and subject to capital gains to such taxation, you will be paying considerably more than anyone else in the world.
+As holding cryptocurrencies can be assimilated to currencies or stocks, you can consequently take them with you if you change residence, taxed on said gain, for tax purposes, where you end up effectively residing.

 Are cryptocurrencies subject to the exit tax?